|

 readings.
 Readings must always be completed in time for each new

 week.
-You are required to make a contribution to class discussions,
+You are invited to make a contribution to class discussions,

-and to raise questions about anything you find was not clearly
+and to raise questions about anything that you find was not clearly

 As the course director, it is my responsibility to present